 Bull in a China Shop: Sophistication doesn’t make you look older – just more refined!
 So walk with elegance, and avoid swearing.
 You can’t get grace from an injection!

-Rat Teeth: To prevent gum disease, brush twice daily, floss daily and use antibacterial mouthwash.
-Remember coffee, wine, curried-food and cigarettes are all guilty of staining teeth… not to mention smelly breath.
+Rat Teeth: To prevent gum disease, brush twice daily, floss daily too and use antibacterial mouthwash.
+Remember that coffee, wine, curried-food and cigarettes are all guilty of staining teeth – not to mention causing smelly breath.

-Mutton dressed as Lamb: Remember it’s not what you wear but the way that you wear it.
-Dress according to shape and personality rather then showing off lots of flesh.
+Mutton dressed as Lamb: It’s not what you wear but the way that you wear it.
+Dress according to shape and personality rather than showing off lots of flesh.
 If you overdo it, you will have the adverse effect – and that goes with the make-up too!
-Wear shades that suit your skin tone, that enhance your best features.
-Take a leaf out of Emily-Rose’s debut book ‘How to look pretty not plastered’ proving that less is more.
+Wear shades that suit your skin tone, and that enhance your best features… Take a leaf out of Emily-Rose’s debut book ‘How to look pretty not plastered’ proving that less is more.